Bolicrad/portfolio/source/portfolio/index.md

 * Role: Technical Designer and Gameplay Programmer
 * Duration: 2 Weeks, August 2021- September 2021
 * Engine: Monogame
-* Special: First Prototype in EAE Rapid Prototype COurse, Ranked Top 3 in peer voting.
+* Special: First Prototype in EAE Rapid Prototype Course, Ranked Top 3 in peer voting.

 This prototype was required to design around a toy boomerang (toy varies among teams).
 I researched the engines that was allowed and made decision for the team to use Monogame.
 I explored and inplemented the Monogame.Extended library to the project files, and helped the programmer to finish many features such as animation state machine, movement algorithm, game cycle logics.
 I also helped producer in pitching for operating the live demo because I was the only one in the team who could pass the hard level.

 ## b) Inky Cocos Port

-2019-2020, Programmer
+* Role: Developer
+* Duration: 2 weeks in November 2019
+* Engine: Cocos Creator

+This tech demo is a part of my work result in Dr.Stone Popular Science Studio.

 ## c) Liangzhu Interactive Manga Web Port